-EC9: Strengthen Partnerships between the Town and Shepherd University - Create greater constructive collaboration between the Town and Shepherd University, particularly with the goal of strengthening and growing the creative arts community in Shepherdstown.
+EC9: Strengthen Partnerships Between the Town and Shepherd University - Create greater constructive collaboration between the Town and Shepherd University, particularly with the goal of strengthening and growing the creative arts community in Shepherdstown and increasing student engagement.

 EC10: Study Availability of Local Lodging - Analyze the availability of lodging, including short-term / vacation rentals, in the greater Shepherdstown area to identify gaps in the availability of rooms at the relevant market price points and amenity levels to accommodate the needs of a wide range of tourists.